 Side effects of anticonvulsant drugs vary, but they may include tiredness, gum problems, shakes (tremors), nausea, vomiting, weight changes, depression, irritability and aggression.
 If you are allergic to the medicine, you may get a rash.
-Tell your medical team if you have any skin changes or other side effects.
+Tell your treatment team if you have any skin changes or other side effects.

 Returning to driving

-You may be referred to an occupational therapist driving assessor or to a neurologist or rehabilitation specialist to check your ability to return to driving.
-This may include doing an electroencephalogram (EEG) to assess your seizure risk.
+You may have a driving evaluation to check your ability to return to driving.
+This may include doing an off-road assessment or having an electroencephalogram (EEG) to assess your seizure risk.

-An occupational therapy driving assessment can determine the type of problems you may be experiencing while driving (for example, a slow reaction time).
+An occupational therapist driving assessor, neurologist or rehabilitation specialist can determine the type of problems you may be experiencing while driving (for example, a slow reaction time).
 The focus of the assessment is not to suspend or cancel your licence – it is to work out if it is possible for you to return to driving safely.

 In some cases, an occupational therapist can teach you driving techniques to help with weaknesses or how to make changes to your car (such as extra mirrors).
 You may also be able to drive with restrictions, such as only in daylight, only in vehicles with automatic transmission, or only short distances from home.

-Some people find it hard to concentrate or make decisions after treatment.
+Some people find it hard to concentrate or make decisions after treatment for a brain tumour.
 At least at first, it may not be safe to operate heavy machinery or take on a lot of responsibility.
-A rehabilitation specialist can advise you about whether returning to work is safe or possible.
+An occupational therapist can advise you about whether returning to work is safe or possible.
 They can also give your employer information about whether you could return to work with altered duties or on a part-time basis.

 Expert content reviewers: